-- Irina Jelavic from Assassination Classroom, a Russian assassin specializing in seduction.
+- Irina Jelavic from Assassination Classroom, a Serbian assassin specializing in seduction.

 - Parodied and subverted with Ukraine and Belarus in Axis Powers Hetalia.
 Ukraine is voluptuous with huge breasts and is implied to have no problems showing them off to get her way, and when Italy goes around "testing" chests her response is to suggestively tell him she won't mind if he "takes responsibility."
 But this is hilariously dissonant with the rest of her personality; a super kind, sensitive, motherly humble farm lady who would be assumed to be The Ingenue.
 Meanwhile, Ukraine's sister Belarus is a very beautiful young woman, with a cold disposition, violent tendencies, and lots of sexual knowledge...who only has eyes on her older brother and would rather use knives to get her way than her beauty, and she's extremely blunt, foul-mouthed and actually quite childish.
 Poland could count as a parody as well; he's a part-time cross-dresser.

 - Tatenashi Sarashiki of Infinite Stratos.
 She's one of the most attractive girls in the IS Academy and also the strongest IS pilot, warranting her the position of Student Council President.
 She is also a tease-happy Shameless Fanservice Girl towards the primary male character.
 Though she's actually a half-Russian, half-Japanese.

 - Lulu Romanov in Nikolai Dante.

 - In fact, most female characters, since it is set mostly in Russia.

 - Black Widow.
 She is a Russian Femme Fatale.
 Certain writers really play up the Russian-ness in combination with sensuality and take it to some really stereotypical and creepy places!
 Rule of thumb: if she's being written with a Russian accent, she's usually being written as Fetish Fuel.